dev-hato/tfrbac/README.md

 ## usage

-- move to your terraform project directory
+- move to your Terraform project directory
 - run `tf-rbac`